Skip to main content

 Quickstart

-- Create an account and get an API key (see help article Get verified for API access).
+1. Create an account + API key (see Get verified for API access).

-- Send a HTML document to be signed, then download it.
+3. Send a HTML document to be signed and download it.

-Full API documentation is linked from the top of the page - Rest v1 API.
+API documentation is linked from the top of the page - Rest v1 API.
+The documentation includes a working code generator.
+Fill out 'apikeyAuth' with your key and run test queries.

-The API is highly versatile, from simple PDF send & sign, to complex witnessing and approvals, with multi-user management.
+The API is highly versatile, from simple PDF send & sign to complex multi-signer, batched documents with witnessing and approvals, plus teams with user management.
+In this quick start we'll send a couple of documents in HTML and PDF formats and download them.
 If you are integrating eSignature for multiple end-customers see integration.

 1. Create an account

 Go to legalesign sign up.
-Use a normal email to create the account.
-Federated identities like Google won't work for the API.
-During the signup process follow the option to start an API integration.
+Use a normal email to create the account (do not use Google), federated identities like Google won't work for the API.

 You will be asked to create a team.
 Teams are the building blocks of Legalesign.
 All document processing occurs in a team.
-You need to refer to your team in most API calls - the first step below is to get your team ID.
+You need to refer to your team in most API calls.

 A 'team' or a 'group' are the same thing.
 In the web app we talk about 'teams', but in the API schema it's a group.